danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 There is complexity to the timing of eligibility - a newly qualifying claimant should only have the award counted from the first assessment period beginning more than three months from the date of first providing medical evidence of a health condition that leads to Work Capability Assessment.
 So a claimant provides evidence such as a medical certificate from their GP, this triggers the Work Capability Assessment process, and eligibility starts on the first assessment period that begins more than three months after that date.
 If the WCA process takes longer than that, then payment will be backdated following award.

-## Rule 10 - A carer element if one of the recipients cares for a severely disabled person under UC
+## Ruleset 10 - A carer element if one of the recipients cares for a severely disabled person under UC

 Source: p67-68